Princeville, Quebec

-The population was 6,001 as of the Canada 2016 Census.
+The population was 6,218 as of the Canada 2021 Census.

 History

 The county of Stanfold (Princeville) was created by Édouard Leclerc on July 9, 1807 when he established himself on lot 6, rang 12 in Princeville.
 A monument was erected in his honour on the east section of the 12th rang.
 Stanfold then had a new division that would become the village of Princeville in 1856.
 Thus two municipalities would now co-existed.

 On February 23, 2000, the municipalities of the city of Princeville and the parish of Princeville become one to form the new city of Princeville.

+Geography

+Covering an area of 195.01 km2, Princeville is crossed by the Bulstrode River, 81 km south of Trois-Rivières, 145 km from the border of the US state of Maine and 70 km from Drummondville.